-Middlesbrough has an ever-expanding cycling network, currently consisting of over 89km of cycle friendly infrastructure.
-The town also boasts numerous facilities catering to the needs of cyclists.
+Middlesbrough has an ever-expanding cycling network, currently consisting of over 89km of bike-friendly infrastructure.
+We also have several facilities catering to the needs of cyclists.

 New to cycling?

-With quieter roads due to the lockdown, lots of people are taking the opportunity to try cycling.
-Cycling UK have lots of helpful tips for anyone just starting out, including what you need to know before you set out, and what to do while you're on your ride.
+Cycling UK has lots of helpful tips for anyone just starting out, including what you need to know before you set out, and what to do while you're on your ride.

 Cycling routes